migudel/angular-code-smell-catalog/code-smell/nested_subscriptions.md

 ## Description

-**Nested subscriptions** occur when one observable is subscribed to inside the callback of another subscription in Angular code.
-This results in a deeply nested, pyramid-shaped structure that is difficult to read, maintain, and test.
-It also disregards the powerful composition model of reactive programming with RxJS.
+**Nested subscriptions** occur when one observable is subscribed to inside the callback of another subscription in Angular code.\
+This leads to the so-called *callback hell* —a deeply nested, pyramid-shaped structure that is hard to read, maintain, and test.\
+Moreover, it bypasses RxJS’s powerful composition model, where operators like `switchMap`, `mergeMap`, `concatMap`, and `exhaustMap` should be used instead to flatten and compose streams declaratively.

 ## Why This Is a Code Smell